The Beach Boys Today!: "Kiss Me, Baby"

-"Kiss Me, Baby" is about a quarrel between the narrator and his lover, and his attempt to repair their relationship.
-Wilson was inspired to write "Kiss Me, Baby" while walking around a red light district in Copenhagen days after proposing to his soon-to-be wife.
-Love said that the "wistful bass line ... led to my lyrics about a guy who has a disagreement with his girlfriend, even though they can't even remember what they fought about, leaving them both brokenhearted."
-Dillon cited it as "a ballad that pleaded for the romantic reconciliation [Wilson] anticipated with Marilyn."
-Conversely, Interrante said that the track is different from the album's other songs in that it "doesn't seem to lyrically parallel Brian Wilson’s personal life at the time" and focuses "on coming to terms with the present" rather than anticipating the future.
+"Kiss Me, Baby" concerns a quarrel between the narrator and his lover, followed by an attempt at reconciliation.
+Wilson began writing the song while walking through a red-light district in Copenhagen days after proposing to his fiancée.
+According to Love, the "wistful bass line ... led to my lyrics about a guy who has a disagreement with his girlfriend, even though they can't even remember what they fought about, leaving them both brokenhearted."
+Dillon referred to it as "a ballad that pleaded for the romantic reconciliation [Wilson] anticipated with Marilyn."
+Interrante, by contrast, wrote that it differed from the album's other songs in not paralleling Wilson's personal life and instead focused "on coming to terms with the present."

-The arrangement features basses, guitars, saxophone, pianos, vibraphone, drums, and temple blocks—the sound of the latter percussion soon became a signature for Wilson– as well as English horn and French horn.
-Doo-wop style background vocals sing "Kiss a little bit, fight a little bit" repetitively throughout the chorus and outro.
-Interrante described the song as among Wilson's "most interesting compositions" in addition to containing "some of the thickest and most beautiful harmonies the group had pulled off up to that point."
-Biographer Jon Stebbins praised "Kiss Me, Baby" as "the pinnacle of balladry", one of the group's "most romantic and emotional songs", and "a mammoth artistic achievement".
-A vocals-only mix was included on the 2003 compilation Hawthorne, CA.
+The arrangement includes basses, guitars, saxophone, pianos, vibraphone, drums, temple blocks—soon to become a Wilson hallmark—as well as English horn and French horn.
+Doo-wop background vocals repeatedly sing "Kiss a little bit, fight a little bit" in the chorus and outro.
+Interrante characterized it as one of Wilson's "most interesting compositions" and featuring "some of the thickest and most beautiful harmonies the group had pulled off up to that point."
+Stebbins described the track as "the pinnacle of balladry" and one of the group's "most romantic and emotional songs".
+A vocals-only mix appeared on the 2003 compilation Hawthorne, CA.

 "She Knows Me Too Well"

-"She Knows Me Too Well" showcases a narrator who is critical of how he treats his girlfriend and admits to having jealousy and double standards in the relationship.
-However, he convinces himself that his emotional abuse is fine, since it is mitigated by the fact that "she can tell I really love her".
-Wilson considered the song to be an homage to Burt Bacharach.

-It was the first track attempted for the album, although the original recorded version, made in June 1964, was scrapped in favor of a remake that was cut in August, during the same session for "When I Grow Up".
-The high-pitched percussion sound was made by hitting a screwdriver on a microphone boom pole.
+"She Knows Me Too Well" concerns a narrator who expresses self-criticism over his treatment of his girlfriend and acknowledges his jealousy and double standards.
+He rationalizes his behavior by asserting that "she can tell I really love her".
+Wilson described the song as an homage to Burt Bacharach.
+It was the first track recorded for the album.
+The initial version, taped in June 1964, was discarded and re-recorded in August during the same session as "When I Grow Up".
+The earlier version was intended as an A-side before it was relegated to the B-side of "When I Grow Up".
+A high-pitched percussion sound was produced by striking a microphone boom pole with a screwdriver.